 Divorce mediation allows you and your spouse to keep control of your situation by taking the outcome of your divorce or other family law dispute out of a judge's hands.
 The judge was not part of your relationship, and the judge can never understand your situation as well as you do.
 Divorce mediation gives you the chance to spend time in an open dialogue to determine the best way to proceed.
 Finding a solution that fits your individual situation is the goal of the divorce mediation process.

-For more than 25 years, I have been helping people through my firm, Chase, Berenstein and Murray, Counselors at Law, resolve their difficult family law issues.
+For more than 25 years, Chase, Berenstein and Murray, Counselors at Law, have been helping clients resolve their difficult family law issues.

-If you are interested in resolving your divorce through mediation, contact me online or call (650) 516-4777 to determine what your options are.
+If you are interested in resolving your divorce through mediation, contact us online or call (650) 516-4777 to determine your options are.